MasteryEducation/SecuritiesExamsMastery.ca/content/csc/4/5/index.md

 - [ ] The Bank of Canada’s plan to keep rates near zero permanently.
 - [ ] Unusually high short-term Treasury yields influenced by corporate bond spreads.

-> **Explanation:** An inverted yield curve typically reflects market expectations that economic growth will slow and that interest rates will be lower in the future.
+> **Explanation:**( An inverted yield curve typically reflects market expectations that economic growth will slow and that interest rates will be lower in the future.)

----

 ### Which factor does NOT commonly affect interest rates in Canada?
 - [ ] The Bank of Canada’s policy decisions.